Alcohol During Pregnancy: The History and Dangers - Baby Chick

 Medical professionals and public health organizations worldwide consensus is that moms-to-be should abstain entirely from drinking alcohol mainly because there is no known safe amount of alcohol consumption during pregnancy.
 Some countries also mandate health warning labels on alcoholic beverages.2

-Despite these recommendations and the alarming global toll of infants born with fetal alcohol syndrome (FAS)—a condition that affects infants exposed to alcohol during gestation—recent surveys revealed pregnant women are still enjoying an occasional glass of wine.3
+Despite these recommendations and the alarming global toll of infants born with fetal alcohol syndrome (FAS) — a condition that affects infants exposed to alcohol during gestation — recent surveys revealed pregnant women are still enjoying an occasional glass of wine.3

 According to The Lancet Global Health, between 1984 and 2014 about 9.8% of women worldwide reported having a drink while pregnant.3 In 2017, the Journal of the Australian College of Midwives published its survey findings, revealing that close to 16% of European women admitted to drinking throughout their pregnancy.4

-What is FAS and How Does It Affect Babies?
+What Is FAS and How Does It Affect Babies?

 Fetal alcohol syndrome is a disabling disease under fetal alcohol spectrum disorder (FASD).5 As the most severe condition under the spectrum, FAS is caused by alcohol exposure during a mom’s pregnancy.